Christine Luchok Fallon: Early law career

 Fallon practiced law in Pittsburgh, Pennsylvania, and Tallahassee, Florida.
 From 1982 to 1989, Fallon served as a legal editor at the Research Institute of America in Washington, D.C., where she supervised seven attorneys.

 Deputy Reporter of Decisions

 Fallon served as the Supreme Court's Deputy Reporter of Decisions from February 1989 until March 2011.
 She wrote syllabi and edited the opinions of the Court for release and publication in the United States Reports.

 Reporter of Decisions

 In March 2011, Fallon was promoted to the Supreme Court's Reporter of Decisions.
-She is the first woman to hold the position since its establishment in 1790.
-Over the course of her career, she has worked on many cases, including Bush v.
-Gore and the Patient Protection and Affordable Care Act case.
+She was the first woman to hold the position since its establishment in 1790.
+Over the course of her career, she worked on many cases, including Bush v.
+Gore and National Federation of Independent Business v.
+Sebelius, which upheld the Affordable Care Act.

-On July 7, 2020, the Supreme Court announced that Fallon would be retiring as the Reporter of Court Decisions, effective September 25, 2020, after 11 years as Reporter of Decisions and 31 total years working at the Court.
+On July 7, 2020, the Supreme Court announced that Fallon would retire as the Reporter of Decisions, effective September 25, 2020, after 11 years in the role and 31 total years working for the Court.
 Her successor was announced as Rebecca Anne Womeldorf.